-South Africa secure nervy win over India
+South Africa top group after nervy win over India

 - Listen: Good Pace for Radio podcast - episode three

-South Africa's pace bowlers excel
+Proteas pace bowlers excel

 This was a statement victory by South Africa against an India side ranked number one in T20s.